What is Battle of the Books?

 How do I join?

-For grades 4-7, please talk to Ms. Gina by emailing her at childrens@dobbsferrylibrary.
+For incoming grades 4-7, please talk to Ms. Gina by emailing her at childrens@dobbsferrylibrary.

 What if I want to volunteer?